obsproject/rfcs/text/0039-service-overhaul.md

 The protocol will be selected by the user and the properties view will change depending of the protocol.

 This service will support all first-party protocols, the properties view will change visible fields according to the protocol.

-And also support any third-party protocols by allowing to choose which fields (e.g., username + password, stream key, custom field…) to add in the view.

-This service will be registered in the "post load module" step (`obs_post_load_modules()`) to make the service aware of all registered protocols in the "load module" step.

 #### Custom type per protocol